Betsy Plank/PRSSA Scholarship

 *Practical experience, e.g. internships, other work/service, student firm work

 *Commitment to public relations, particularly as expressed in the candidate's statement

 To apply for this award, submit the following materials:

 *The completed application form.

 *A letter of recommendation from your Faculty or Professional Adviser.

-*A signed statement of 300 words or fewer that outlines your commitment to public relations and its ethical practice.
+*A statement of 300 words or fewer in English that outlines your commitment to public relations and its ethical practice.

 *Optional: Additional letters of recommendation from previous employers or professors.